REVEALER: Reinforcement-Guided Visual Reasoning for Element-Level Text-Image Alignment Evaluation: Methodology

-While cold start training provides a baseline for element-level text-image alignment, its ability to incentivize deep reasoning capabilities in foundation models has been shown to be inferior to that of reinforcement learning\cite{t2ievalr1, umcotrm, visionr1}.
-To further enhance the model's visual reasoning performance, we introduce a reinforcement learning (RL) stage based on Group Relative Policy Optimization (GRPO)~\cite{grpo}, equipped with a task-specific reward function and a challenging-sample selection strategy.
+While cold start training provides a baseline for element-level text-image alignment, its ability to incentivize deep reasoning capabilities in foundation models has been shown to be inferior to that of reinforcement learning \cite{t2ievalr1, umcotrm, visionr1}.
+To further enhance the model's visual reasoning performance, we introduce an RL stage based on GRPO~\cite{grpo}, equipped with a task-specific reward function and a challenging-sample selection strategy.

 \textbf{Challenging-sample Selection.} To improve training quality, we retain only challenging samples for the reinforcement learning stage.
 Specifically, we use the cold-start model to generate alignment predictions on $\mathcal{D}_\text{VisualReason}$, and filter out data where the model accurately judges the alignment status of all elements.
 Only examples with at least one incorrectly predicted element are retained for the GRPO training.
 This results in a curated subset of 20K hard cases from the EvalMuse-40K dataset, denoted as $\mathcal{D}_\text{Challenging-Sample}$, used to optimize the model’s alignment policy.